Svalbaz/Neverwinter/locations/README.md

 This Readme File will attempt to link to major locations that the Party have visited

 It will list major NPCs and interesting things that the party have discovered as well as rumours etc.

-- 🏰 [Phandalin](#-phandalin) - A Small town on the Sword Coast

-  asdasd

-  das

-  ad

-  asd

-dfsdf

-sdfs
-df
-  as

-  das

-  d
-  asd

-  as

-  das

-  d
-  asd

-  as

-  d

-  asd

-  asd

 ---